dioardy/simple-sql-parser/README.md

 Boundry:

-1.select, from, ; , join, using and where are implemented SQL syntax
+1.select, from, ; , join, using and where are the only available SQL syntax in this algorithm

 2.table and attribute are stored in a txt file